 – Chromium: Chromium supplements can improve your body mass index, which can help with PCOS.
 They might also stabilize insulin resistance by helping your body metabolize glucose.

 – Cinnamon: Cinnamon is obtained from the bark of cinnamon trees.
-The Cinnamon extract has been proven to have a positive impact on insulin resistance and may regulate menstruation for women with PCOS.
+The Cinnamon extract has been proven to impact insulin resistance positively and may regulate menstruation for women with PCOS.

-– Turmeric: Turmeric may be useful for PCOS as an anti-inflammatory agent and decreasing insulin resistance.
+– Turmeric: Turmeric may be useful for PCOS as an anti-inflammatory agent and decreases insulin resistance.

 – Ashwagandha: Ashwagandha is also known as “Indian ginseng.”
 It can help Equilibrium cortisol levels, which might improve the stress and symptoms of PCOS.